Splatert/rbxifier/README.md

 3. Open RBXifier, choose the archive you've made, and click on RBXify.

 If done correctly, the original textures will be replaced with your own textures.

+# How do I go back to the original textures?
+I included the original textures as a texture pack inside one of rbxifier's folders.
+Simply click on Revert and click on rbxify to apply the original textures back.

+# Any texture packs I can quickly test this on?
+Yeah.
+I've included a texture pack you can test this on under the name rbx2012 which contains 2012 roblox textures.